-This credit, originally created under the American Recovery and Reinvestment Act, has been extended through 2019.
+The American Opportunity Tax Credit (AOTC) is a credit for qualified education expenses paid for an eligible student for the first four years of higher education.
+This credit, originally created under the American Recovery and Reinvestment Act, has been extended through 2022.

 The credit can be up to $2,500 per eligible student and is available for the first four years of post secondary education.

-Forty percent of this credit is refundable, which means that you may be able to receive up to $1,000, even if you owe no taxes.
+Forty percent of this credit is refundable, which means that you may be able to receive up to $1,000 to put towards your refund, even if you owe no taxes.
 The full credit is generally available to eligible taxpayers whose modified adjusted gross income is below $90,000 ($180,000 for married couples filing a joint return).

 Qualified expenses include tuition and fees, course related books, supplies and equipment.